Sepahsalar/42-pipex/README.md

 ```bash
 $>  < infile cmd1 | cmd2 | cmd3 ... > outfile
 ```
-Only for the bonus program, it supports not only the single angle bracket for the STDOUT (>), but also the double angle bracket for the STDOUT (>>).
+Only for the bonus program, it supports not only the single angle bracket for the `stdout` (>), but also the double angle bracket for the `stdout` (>>).
 The single angle bracket will overwite the entire file, but the double angle bracket will append after the file.
 This can be done by writing the arguments with the index 1 has the here_doc.
-In this case, the double bracket for the STDIN (<<) will be supported instead of the single bracket for the STDIN (<).
-That means, infile will be replaced and the lines that a user typed will be written on the STDIN until typing the limiter.
-When the limiter is typed, the first commands will be executed by taking all of the lines of the STDIN (except the limiter).
+In this case, the double bracket for the `stdin` (<<) will be supported instead of the single bracket for the `stdin` (<).
+That means, infile will be replaced and the lines that a user typed will be written on the `stdin` until typing the limiter.
+When the limiter is typed, the first commands will be executed by taking all of the lines of the `stdin` (except the limiter).
 ```bash
 $> ./pipex here_doc lIMITER cmd1 cmd2 cmd3 ... outfile
 ```